githubEdit

 The Example Echo App is loaded by Tiledesk:

-Read the Tiledesk Context parameters using iframe postMessage
+Read the Smartify Context parameters using iframe postMessage

-The JSON context payload showed in the text area is passed using the iframe postMessage method.
+The JSON context payload showed in the text area is passed using the iframe postMessage methodarrow-up-right.
 Using Javascript you can subscribe to the iframe postMessage method using the code below:

 Below you can find the structure of the JSON context payload: